 Common Workplace Injuries

 Workplace injuries can happen even when you follow the correct safety procedures for doing your job.
-Slips, trips and falls are the most common type of workplace accident in Washington, D.C., and the resulting sprains and strains are the most common type of injury.
+Slips, trips and falls are the most common types of workplace accidents in Washington, D.C., and the resulting sprains and strains are the most common type of injury.
 Our Washington, D.C., workers’ compensation attorneys are familiar with claims involving many types of on-the-job accidents and injuries, including:

 - Arm, hand and finger injuries